ivsg-psu/PathPlanning_MapTools_MapGenClassLibrary/README.md

 #### Core Functions

-`fcn_MapGen_fillPolytopeFieldsFromVertices.m` : This is the core function for this repo that creates a polytope struct from an input set of vertices.
+`fcn_MapGen_polytopesFillFieldsFromVertices.m` : This is the core function for this repo that creates a polytope struct from an input set of vertices.
 An example of the fields in this struct is shown below:

 ```matlab
        vertices: [4×2 double]